 - Disney School of Acting and Mime: Justified, as the film is still fairly deriative of Disney's influence.

 - Earn Your Happy Ending: Hoppity goes through a lot of misery, as does the rest of the bugs, before they finally get their happy ending.
+The same goes for songwriter Dick Dickens and his wife, who at one point have their home foreclosed upon, and finally move to the struggling skyscraper's penthouse as his song becomes a hit.

 - Gross-Up Close-Up: An early scene of Bagley gives us one that gets a little too close to the camera for comfort, and lingers for quite a bit on screen.